mwb86/git-basics/README.md

 7.Type `git status` again.
 Did anything happen this time?

-## Demo: Linking with GitHub

-So we have a local repository, watch as I create a GitHub repository.
-Why GitHub?
-So we can backup our code online.
-It also provides us with a useful graphical interface and useful collaboration features.

-Now create your own GitHub repository.

 ## Code Along: Staging and Commiting

 Using `git add <"name_of_file">` we are going to add our story to the staging